Published: 3/28/2022 | Updated: 7/03/2023

 Previously known as the Civilian Health and Medical Program of the Uniformed Services, Tricare is known for supporting health care schemes for retired and active military service soldiers as well as their families.
 Tricare is part of the initiative by the United States Department of Defense Military Health System which covers insurance for people serving the U.S. Army, Marine Corps, Air Force Coast Guard, Public Health Service, Navy, and Commission Core of the Atmospheric Association and National Oceanic.

 Reports suggest that 1 in 5 veterans suffer from SUD (Substance Use Disorder).
-Veterans out on the battlefield abuse alcohol more because of Post-Traumatic Stress Disorder (PTSD) from the disturbing experiences.
-If you or your loved ones have a dependency on alcohol, it’s best to first find rehabs that accept Tricare so you can get treatment.
+Veterans out on the battlefield abuse alcohol more because of Post-Traumatic Stress Disorder (PTSD) from disturbing and haunting experiences while in service.
+If you or your loved ones have a dependency on drugs or alcohol, it’s best to first find drug rehab programs that accept Tricare so you can get treatment.

-The Link Between Military Service And Substance Use
+The Link Between Military Service And Substance Abuse

-Veterans have many treatment choices accessible.
+Veterans have many treatment choices available to them.
 Veterans who have seen combat may have coexisting diseases like post-traumatic stress disorder (PTSD), and disorders, such as depression besides addiction.
 Even though most PTSD cases are because of warfare, women veterans have also reported being sexually assaulted in the military.
-Finding rehabs that accept Tricare is essential to help fight the symptoms of PTSD.
+Finding rehabs that accept Tricare is essential to help fight the symptoms of PTSD and substance abuse.

 What are the Symptoms Of PTSD?